w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 Second, when text, such as from an API, is _inserted_ into a page or display element (such as a larger message), the text should always be bidirectionally isolated from the surrounding message.
 In HTML this requires adding a `dir` attribute with a specific value.
 In plain text this requires adding Unicode isolating control character pairs around the string.
 While "first-strong" detection can sometimes provide the correct result for such placement, there are many strings where this is not the case.

+## What about bidirectional text *inside* of a string?
+Doesn't that still need help?

+Sometimes bidirectional text can fool the bidirectional algorithm, particularly when ambiguous runs of opposite direction characters appear in the text.
+In these cases, Unicode controls or markup is needed inside the string to get the right appearance.
+However, unlike base direction information, these presentational encoding tweaks are inherently part of the data.
+Authors can be expected to provide appropriate controls and expect them to be transmitted just like the visible characters in the text.

+## Why don't we just require implementations to wrap text in bidi controls?

+Generally speaking, most specifications for APIs, data formats, and the like don't want to modify data passing through them except where this would violate an application's constraints.
+Adding bidirectional controls actually changes the data from what is stored on the sending end.
+It also requires accurate knowledge of the base direction.
+Implementations receiving such data can't know if the controls or markup was part of the original data (and thus intentional) or was added by an interstitial process.
+Addition of controls also invites perverse cases of multiple wrapping.

 ## Why are we asking for a new string data type?

 Mainly we're asking because WebIDL wants it.
 What I18N actually wants is for specs and standards on the Web to consistently provide `language` and `direction` metadata fields for natural language string values.
 For Javascript and JSON based data structures and formats, this could take the form of a `Dictionary` or other standardized set of values that can be included into a field by reference.